Content Creator vs. Influencer: How Are They Different and Which is Better?

 - Videos of them in the gym wearing specific workout clothing and drinking a particular protein shake

-Examples of Influencers
+Examples of Influencer Marketing

 Let's review a few examples of influencers so you can understand how they differ from content creators.